-Community Events Part B - Board Questionnaire
+Community Programs and Projects Part B - Board Questionnaire

-5. How often does the Board review the financial position of the agency?
-What efforts have been made in the past fiscal year to increase the number and types of financial support for your organization?
-Council reviews the Fort McKay Metis Nation (Fort McKay Metis Community Association) financial position on a quarterly basis (at a minimum).
-The leadership and council of FMMN (FMMCA) have made many efforts in the past fiscal year to increase the number and types of financial support for FMMN (FMMCA).
-These efforts include (but are not limited to): Long Term Benefit Agreements with Industry; Expanding on staffing and staff capabilities; Direct asks made of governing bodies.
-6. Organization's most recent Fiscal Year End date (YYYY-MM-DD): 2019-03-31 Unrestricted net assets from your Financial Statements ending 2019-03-31 \$ 2,221,246.00 (Accumulated surplus that the Board has not set aside for a particular purpose) Total Expenses from your Financial Statements Ending 2019-03-31 \$4,249,084.00 7.
+5 How often does the Board review the financial position of the agency?
+What efforts have been made ٥. in the past fiscal year to increase the number and types of financial support for your organization?
+The council reviews the Fort McKay Metis Community Nation (Fort McKay Metis Community Association) financial position on a quarterly basis (at a minimum).
+The leadership and board of Fort McKay Metis Community Association have made many efforts in the past fiscal year to increase the number and types of financial support for FMMCA.
+These efforts include: Industry community investment funding program; Onboarding of additional qualified staff; Direct asks made to governing bodies.
+6. Organization's most recent Fiscal Year End date (YYYY-MM-DD): 2019-03-31 Unrestricted net assets from your Financial Statements ending 2019-03-31 \$2,221,246.00 (Accumulated surplus that the Board has not set aside for a particular purpose) Total Expenses from your Financial Statements Ending 2019-03-31 \$4,249,084.00 7.
 Does your organization have financial reserves greater than the last fiscal year's operating expenses?
 If so, explain why.
-FMMN (FMMCA) does not have financial reserves greater that the last fiscal year's operating expenses.
-8. What are the restrictions (if any) on becoming a member of your organization and/or participating in programs or services?
+Fort McKay Metis Nation (Fort McKay Metis Community Association) does not have financial reserves greater than the last fiscal year's operating expenses.
+3. What are the restrictions (if any) on becoming a member of your organization and/or participating in programs or services?
 FMMN (FMMCA) does have restrictions on becoming a member.
-The requirements are that you must be Metis, or a decedent of a grass roots member (these individuals are automatically considered a member once an application is complete) from Fort McKay.
-If an individual wishes to become a member and is not from Fort McKay, there is an application process, the application is then voted on by the current membership.
-To utilize any services offered by FMMN (FMMCA)(such as housing or social services) the individual must be a FMMN (FMMCA) member.
-Our events such as Metis Days hold no restrictions on participation.
-9. Minimum number of board members according to bylaws:5 Number of board members: Currently: 5 2018: 5 2017: 5 How often does the Board of Directors meet?Bi-Weekly
+The requirements are that you must be Metis, or a decedent of a grass roots member from Fort McKay.
+These group of individuals are automatically granted member once an application is completed.
+Individuals not from Fort McKay or who have no roots to Fort McKay submit applications ,which are reviewed by the council and voted by members.
+To utilize any services offered by the Fort McKay Metis Community (such as housing or social services) the individual must be a Fort McKay Metis Community Association member.
+However, the events such as the Community Cultural Harvest,workshops and community garden proposed in this project have no restrictions on participation - the events are open to the public.
+9. Minimum number of board members according to bylaws: 5 Number of board members: Currently: 5 2018: 5 2017: 5 How often does the Board of Directors meet?
+Bi-Weekly